hadv/ethaura/docs/COUNTERFACTUAL_ADDRESS.md

 ## Overview

-EthAura uses CREATE2 for deterministic address calculation, allowing users to receive funds **before** deploying their smart contract wallet.
+ΞTHΛURΛ uses CREATE2 for deterministic address calculation, allowing users to receive funds **before** deploying their smart contract wallet.
 This document explains how addresses are calculated and why it's safe to change passkeys later.

 ## Key Principle